Improved Grades

 A conversation with a caring parent – exam success is not everything in life but it’s important … We are now at that time of the year when the results of the mock exams have just been released for those students who are taking either GCSE or A-level exams in the summer.
 You may be right in thinking that this only applies to 15 to 18 year olds; however, in reality – even for younger children in secondary school, […]

-Final thoughts: Taking back control of technology Whilst I embrace technology and appreciate its importance as a vital learning tool; I also think there are aspects of the traditional learning experience that is irreplaceable.
+How to Focus While Studying with Technology Whilst I embrace technology and appreciate its importance as a vital learning tool; I also think there are aspects of the traditional learning experience that is irreplaceable.
 One main one is day to day interaction with printed text – usually books, which I can touch, feel and smell.
 I’m one of those people who do not throw away books or resell them as I’ll rather keep books on the shelf than get rid […]

 Success Tips